psdurco/EAO/README.md

 - 🧩 **[Other Views](articles/other.md)** – Expanding interpretations, exploring new frontiers of thought, and integrating EAO into emerging paradigms.

+---
+## 🧠 Semantic Ontology & Schema

+The EAO framework includes a structured semantic model for machine understanding and knowledge graph integration.

+- 📄 **[ontology.jsonld](ontology.jsonld)** - A complete ontology representing the 12 Principles, their relationships, and associated documents and articles.
+Designed for semantic crawlers and AGIs.

+- 📐 **[eao.schema.json](eao.schema.json)** - A JSON Schema definition describing the structure of the EAO dataset.
+Useful for developers, API builders, and validators.

 - 📜 **[IA README](IA_README.md)** – A guide on how artificial intelligences can navigate and use the EAO repository for structured learning and application.

 - 📜 **[Index JSON](index.json)** – A structured JSON file that maps the contents of the repository for programmatic access and AI integration.

+- 📜 **[Ethical Framework for AGI Decision-Making](articles/ethical.md)** – A structured ethical decision-making model for AGIs based on the 12 Principles of EAO.

+- 📡 **[EAO for AGIs](articles/agi.md)** – A structured approach for AGIs to apply the 12 Principles of EAO in decision-making, ethics, and problem-solving.

 ---